Rathnasree15/Spotify_Streaming_History_PB/README.md

 **About the Dataset**

-The dataset used in this project is derived from Maven Analytics Music Challenge, provides users with a yearly summary of their listening habits.
+The dataset used in this project is derived from **Maven Analytics Music Challenge**, provides users with a yearly summary of their listening habits.
 The data spans from 2013 to 2024 and includes the following key metrics:

 - **ms_played:** Number of milliseconds the stream was played
 - **track_name:** Name of the track